LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Write to file

 This step writes to a file indicated by a filepath from values of one or more keys in all existing items in the list.
 The content that is written to the file is a the value of the content key in all existing items in the list.
 The target file should not exist when starting to write to the file, but it is possible to write the contents of a key of multiple existing items to the same file.
-No warning will be given if the file already exists.
+If the file already exists, different actions are possible.
 The directory containing the output file should exist.

+## Write to CSV file

+This step writes CSV to a file indicated by a filepath.
+The header of the CSV file can be given and can contain constants, it can also be left empty.
+If given, the header is written to the file if it did not exist yet.
+The content (the rows) are generated from a template and written to file for every item in the list.
+The template can contain multiple rows, if needed.
+Header and content should have their values seperated by semicolon.
+The actual CSV limiter can be comma, semicolon or tab.

 ## Group items